TexasInstruments/edgeai-tensorlab/docs/usage.md

 - **configs**: These are the actual configurations of to run the models in the model zoo.
 These configurations define the Dataset parameters, pre-processing, inference session parameters and post-processing.

-## Running inference / benchmark using pre-compiled models
+## Running inference / benchmark using pre-compiled model artifacts
 [run_benchmarks_pc.sh](../run_benchmarks_pc.sh) is the main script in this repository that does compilation of models and benchmark.

-For the models in the model zoo, we have provided (link to) pre-compiled artifacts in the folder [work_dirs/modelartifacts/8bits](../work_dirs/modelartifacts/8bits).
+*modelartifacts_path* in the settings yaml file indicates the location where the artifacts are generated or expected.
+It currently points to [work_dirs/modelartifacts/8bits](../work_dirs/modelartifacts/8bits).
+We have a symbolic link in this repository that points to the corresponding folder in edgeai-modelzoo.

-If these links are present, compilation will be skipped, those model artifacts will be downloaded automatically and inference/benchmark will be performed.
+If this is present, compilation will be skipped, those model artifacts will be downloaded automatically and inference/benchmark will be performed.

 [run_benchmarks_j7.sh](../run_benchmarks_j7.sh) can be used to run these model artifacts on device.

 ## Compile models in the model zoo

 [run_benchmarks_pc.sh](../run_benchmarks_pc.sh) is the main script in this repository that does compilation of models and benchmark.
-- While running this script, compilation of model in the model zoo will be performed as the first step before the inference.
-- The imported artifacts can be used to run inference on the target device (eg. EVM).

 However, there are a few things to note:
-- Model compilation, inference and benchmark can be run on PC (Simulation).
-- However, the import step cannot be run on the target device (eg. EVM).
-So that import step has to be run on PC and the resulting artifacts has to be coped to the target device to perform inference or accuracy benchmark.
+* Model compilation, inference and benchmark can be run on PC (Simulation).
+However, the model compilation cannot be run on the target device (eg. EVM).
+So that model compilation has to be run on PC.

-For the models in the model zoo, we have provided (link to) pre-compiled artifacts in the folder [work_dirs/modelartifacts/8bits](../work_dirs/modelartifacts/8bits).
-- If this links are present, comilation will be skipped, those model artifacts will be downloaded automatically and infernce/benchmark will be performed.
-- If you like to do the compilation of these models yourself, you can either rename the folder [work_dirs/modelartifacts](../work_dirs/modelartifacts) or change the value of *modelartifacts_path* in [settings_import_on_pc.yaml](../settings_import_on_pc.yaml).
+* For the models in the model zoo, we have provided (link to) pre-compiled artifacts in the folder as explained above.
+If you like to do the compilation of these models yourself, you can either rename the folder [work_dirs/modelartifacts](../work_dirs/modelartifacts) or change the value of *modelartifacts_path* in [settings_import_on_pc.yaml](../settings_import_on_pc.yaml).
+* While running this script, compilation of models in the model zoo will be performed as the first step before the inference.
+But if the pre-compiled model artifacts are present, model compilation will be skipped. param.yaml file present in each model artifacts folder indicates that the model compilation is complete.
+* result.yaml file, if present in each model artifacts folder indicates that the model inference is complete.
+If result.yaml is present, inference is also skipped.
+Manually delete result.yaml if it is present (i.e. if you have done it once already) to do the inference - otherwise, the script will merely print the result information from result.yaml.

+The imported artifacts can be used to run inference on the target device (eg. EVM):
-If you have compiled models yourself and would like to run those model artifacts in the target device, run the script [run_package_artifacts_j7.sh](../run_package_artifacts_j7.sh) to package the artifacts for use in the target device.
+* If you have compiled models yourself and would like to run those model artifacts in the target device, run the script [run_package_artifacts_j7.sh](../run_package_artifacts_j7.sh) to package the artifacts for use in the target device.
+* These packaged artifacts can be copied to the device to run inference there.

 ## Generate report